Understanding Major Depressive Disorder

 Northeast Health Services is dedicated to supporting your mental health.
 If you are experiencing suicidal thoughts, we encourage you to reach out for immediate support through your local crisis services by dialing 988, contacting your local emergency services, or visiting your local emergency room.

-Recognizing the symptoms of MDD
+Recognizing MDD Symptoms

 • Persistent feelings of sadness, emptiness, or hopelessness